collocations.org

 criminals lurking in the shadows

-SHADOW + VERB
+shadow + VERB

 fall, lie

-The evening shadows were beginning to fall. | Deep shadows lay across the small clearing where they sat.
+Deep shadows lay across the small clearing where they sat.

-get longer, lengthen
+get longer, grow longer, lengthen

-dance, leap, move, pass
+creep, move, pass

-the leaping shadows of the flames The shadows of the clouds passed over us.
+The shadows of the clouds passed over us.

-among the ~s
+among the shadows

 an odd shape among the shadows

-in the ~s
+in the shadows

 I could just make out a figure in the shadows.

-into the ~s
+into the shadows

-in ~
+in shadow

 His face was in shadow.

-into ~
+into shadow

 A huge figure stepped out of the shadows.

-through the ~s
+through the shadows

 the fears that kept crowding in on her as she hurried through the shadows